 5. Insulate Stator

 Clean all the old insulation from the stator.
-Check the slots for sharp edges and remove.
+Check the slots for sharp edges and remove them.
 Re-insulate slots using correct thickness insulation.

 6. Source Correct Replacement Wire